Évora

 Évora (/ˈɛvʊrə/ EV-uurr-ə, [ˈɛvuɾɐ]) is a city and a municipality in Portugal.
 It has 53,591 inhabitants (2021), in an area of 1307.08 km2.
-It is the historic capital of the Alentejo and serves as the seat of the Évora District.
+Known by the title of "Very Noble and Ever Loyal City of Évora" (Mui Nobre e Sempre Leal Cidade de Évora), it is the historic capital of the Alentejo region and serves as the seat of the Évora District.

-Due to its well-preserved old town centre, still partially enclosed by medieval walls, and many monuments dating from various historical periods, including a Roman Temple, Évora is a UNESCO World Heritage Site.
+Due to its well-preserved old town centre, still partially enclosed by medieval walls, and many monuments dating from various historical periods, including a Roman Temple, Évora is a UNESCO World Heritage Site since 1986.

-Due to its inland position, Évora is one of Portugal's hottest cities in the summer, frequently subject to heat waves.
+Due to its inland position, Évora is one of Portugal's hottest cities in the summer, frequently subject to heatwaves.

 Évora is ranked number two in the Portuguese most livable cities survey of living conditions published yearly by Expresso.
-It was ranked first in a study concerning competitiveness of the 18 Portuguese district capitals, according to a 2006 study made by Minho University economics researchers.
+It was ranked first in a study concerning competitiveness of the 18 Portuguese district capitals, according to a 2006 study made by University of Minho economics researchers.

 Along with Liepāja, Latvia, Évora was chosen to be European Capital of Culture in 2027.